 The head piece let in with zig-zag ventilator.

 Brown leather chin straps, gilt side hooks.
+(Gilt Curb chain when Full Dress is worn.)

 At top of helmet a gilt collet $\frac{1}{2}$ in. wide to receive ball and base.
 Gilt ball in a leaf cap on a bright gilt dome base, the diameter of which is $1\frac{1}{2}$ ins. full, and the circumference at point of contact with helmet 6 ins.
 A zinc button, covered with white cloth is worn on all occasions when the ball is not used.